mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

         }
     }
     impl <'a>ModIntf<'a> for Net<'a> {
-        // forward could be implemented in one of two ways:
+        // forward operations could be implemented in one of two ways:
         // a) as a near verbatim implementation of the python version fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
             let training = self.delegate.training;